lshapz/movie_notebook/README.md

   2) IMDb poster API is cool, but I don't want to add it till much later, to keep page-load time low during testing.
   2a) on the other hand I just added chartkick javascript so maybe get I'll started on that soon

-  3) Basic rspec/capybara tests have been implemented (and passed!) for Movie and Director.
+  3) Basic rspec/capybara tests have been implemented for Movie and Director.
+They do not pass anymore.
+IDK why.

     a) need tests for users and usermovies (model and controller/features)